-The NIT Team reviewed existing literature, obtained input from practitioners in the field, and conducted extensive interviews with regional and local planners, transit agency and MPO staff, local officials, developers, and other professionals in the field.
+NJIT reviewed existing literature, obtained input from practitioners in the field, and conducted extensive interviews.
 While some of the original research was quantitative, the majority was qualitative.
-After reviewing existing literature and conducting extensive discussions with practitioners in the field and across the country, NJIT developed a list of transit-supportive issues that would benefit from additional research or detailed discussion.
+After reviewing existing literature and conducting extensive discussions with practitioners, NJIT developed a list of transit development supportive issues that would benefit from additional research or detailed discussion.
 Upon agreement from FTA staff, the NJIT team set out to assemble a toolkit centered on these issues.
-Each section of this Guide is dedicated to an issue, and the tools created for each issue vary.
+Each section of the Guide is dedicated to an issue, and the tools created for each issue vary.
 Some issues, such as the common characteristics of successful transit-supportive developments, required new research.
 The tool provided is the result of that research and presents typologies, common characteristics, and key considerations of successful transit-supportive developments.
 Other issues, such as premium transit modes, required no original research; rather, a handy guide was prepared that discusses different types of transit modes and how each type can encourage transit-supportive development.
-A series of corridor and station neighborhood case studies was prepared to illustrate how various locales integrated transit planning and land use planning.
-These case studies present a detailed and well-rounded discussion.
-Finally, transferrable lessons learned on various topics and for each case study were compiled.
+A series of case studies provides the tool for the issue of how transit planning and land use planning have been or can be integrated.
+These case studies present detailed and wellrounded discussions for planning for transit-supportive development.